-Sarajane Case, author of The Honest Enneagram and the expert behind the wildly popular Instagram account @EnneagramandCoffee, describes our Enneagram type as what we learned as children that we had to be in order to survive, get attention or earn love.
+Sarajane Case is the author of The Enneagram Letters and host of the Enneagram & Coffee podcast.
+Case describes our Enneagram type as what we learned we had to be in order to survive, get attention or earn love when we were children.

-“Recognize that this is a tactic,” Sarajane says.
+“Recognize that this is a tactic,” Case says.
 “Then recognize that everyone else is doing the same.”

-This is the reason why some relatives seem to constantly press our buttons or why it’s confusing that friends don’t respond to connection or conflict in the way we think they should.
+This is the reason why some relatives seem to constantly press our buttons.
+It’s why it’s confusing when friends don’t respond to connection or conflict in the way we think they should.
 All of us are clinging to the lifeboats we built as children, just trying to get what we need to survive.
 When we can see these often-irritating tactics for what they are—a signal that the person is feeling unsafe or unloved—we can look beyond their actions and move to a place of compassion.

 In these moments of holiday friction when we’re feeling trapped, unheard or simply want to get our way, Enneagram knowledge can help us muster the compassion and sometimes awkward vulnerability necessary to prevent small differences from escalating into relational damage.

-This holiday season, the gift of the Enneagram is language to clearly communicate with the ones we love what we need to feel happy, safe and steady, while offering them the space to do the same.
+This Christmas and holiday season, the gift of the Enneagram is language to clearly communicate what we need to feel happy, safe and steady with the ones we love, while offering them the space to do the same.

 Read on to discover what your number brings to the season and how you can honor the peculiar differences you see in yourself and others as you gather around the Christmas tree this year.